opencog/link-grammar/link-grammar/dict-atomese/README.md

 some minimalist, bare-bones language data in it.
 Start the link-parser as `link-parser demo-atomese`.
 Only a very small number of simple, short sentences parse; this is a low-quality dataset.
-(A bettter one will be published "soon").
+(A better one will be published "soon").

 Some working sentences with the above dataset:
 ```
 I saw it .
 XVII .
 ```
-This is a low-quality dataset, so don't exepect much.
+This is a low-quality dataset, so don't expect much.
 Other datasets are better but are not publicly available.

 Custom CogServer locations can be specified by altering the